awslabs/llrt/README.md

 Set a timeout in seconds for idle sockets being kept-alive.
 Default timeout is 15 seconds

+### `LLRT_PLATFORM=value`

+Used to explicitly specify a preferred platform for the Node.js package resolver.
+The default is `browser`.
+If `node` is specified, "node" takes precedence in the search path.
+If a value other than `browser` or `node` is specified, it will behave as if "browser" was specified.

 ### `LLRT_TLS_VERSION=value`

 Set the TLS version to be used for network connections.
 By default only TLS 1.2 is enabled.
 TLS 1.3 can also be enabled by setting this variable to `1.3`